LabeliaLabs/distributed-learning-contributivity/README.md

 Example: `epoch_count: 30`

 `minibatch_count`: `int` (default: `20`)
-Number of mini batches into which each partner's dataset is split, and over which are performed the iterations of parallel local training plus aggregation.
+The distributed learning approach implemented relies on a sequence of (i) training in parallel on each partner's dataset, and then (ii) aggregating the resulting models.
+This constitutes an individual iteration.
+These iterations are repeated for all _mini-batches_ into which the partner's datasets are split at the beginning of each epoch.
+This gives a total of `epoch_count* minibatch_count` iterations.
 Example: `minibatch_count: 20`

 `is_early_stopping`: `True` (default) or `False`
-When set to `True`, the training phases (whether multi-partner of single-partner) are stopped when the performance reaches a plateau.
+When set to `True`, the training phases (whether multi-partner of single-partner) are stopped when the performance on the validation set reaches a plateau.

 ##### Configuration of contributivity measurement methods to be tested